 Device management overview for Cloud PCs

-To manage your Cloud PCs, you’ll use Microsoft Intune, a service of Microsoft Endpoint Manager.
+To manage your Cloud PCs, you’ll use the Microsoft Intune admin center.
 Intune is a 100% cloud-based mobile device management (MDM) and mobile application management (MAM) provider for your apps and devices (including Cloud PCs).
 To sign in to Intune, go to the Microsoft Intune admin center.

 Cloud PC overview page

 The Overview tab is the landing page for managing your Cloud PCs.
 To see it, sign in to the Microsoft Intune admin center > Devices > Windows 365 (under Provisioning).

 Here you'll see some info to give you a quick idea of how your Cloud PCs are doing: